ropensci-archive/roweb2/content/blog/2018-03-16-thanking-reviewers-in-metadata.md

 [^2]: Found [here](https://www.loc.gov/marc/relators/relaterm.html) or as a handy data frame with descriptions in `utils:::MARC_relator_db`

 We believe peer reviewers make an imporant contribution the quality of published software.
 That's why last year we requested R-Core add `"rev"` (Reviewer), to the list of allowed contributor types.
 And Lo and Behold, Kurt Hornik made the [change] on our behalf [^3].
-Now in the release version of R.
+It is now in the release version of R.

 [^3]: R-core also added `"fnd"` (Funder) in R 3.4.3.

 Since CRAN uses the development version of R to check and build packages, the option has actually been available on CRAN for a while.
 A trickle of authors have been already been awknowledging peer-reviewers in this way by in their [package DESCRIPTION files].

-We hope to see adoption of reviewer acknowledgement in package metadata beyond rOpenSci.
+We hope to see adoption of reviewer acknowledgements in software metadata beyond rOpenSci.
 It can be adopted by authors who submit to [JSS], [JOSS], or any journal or process where reviewers make significant comments on software code or documentation.
 For non-R software, we're [working on] including reviewers in [codemeta], a cross-language software metadata standard.

 A few notes about how this development relates specifically to rOpenSci's peer-review process: